MathLinks: Core (Grades 6, 7, 8)

 How does MathLinks: Core (2nd ed.) differentiate for different levels of learners?

 100% of the MathLinks lessons can typically be completed in about 100 class hours.
 This allows teachers tie to scaffold and differentiate.
 The “low floor-high ceiling” design of lessons allows teachers to differentiate within lessons.
 Components such as Essential Skills and Skill Boosters provide resources for students who need to catch up.
 Nonroutine Problems provide enrichment for advanced learners.
-Tasks and Projects benefits all learners.
+Tasks and Projects benefits all learners!

 What kind of assessments are included in MathLinks: Core (2nd ed.)?